Are you unable to concentrate and focus while studying?

 The three types of learning styles are visual, auditory, and tactile.
 Once you have figured out what your learning style is, you can find the most productive way to tailor your study habits.
 There are quizzes you can take to figure out how you learn.
 Think about how you absorb information.

-If you are a visual learner, you may enjoy reviewing notes that are colorful and catch your eye as a way how to focus on studies.
+If you are a visual learner, you may enjoy reviewing notes that are colorful and catch your eye as a way how to focus on your studies.
 You may want your notes to have drawings so you can understand them better.
 If you are an auditory learner, you may want someone to explain the concepts you need to learn in order to understand the subject.
 A tactile learner will want to try out what they are learning to grasp the information.

-We all fit in more than one category.
+We all fit into more than one category.
 The best way for us to learn how to focus on studies may vary on the subject matter we are learning about.
 Finding out the best way you learn a specific subject should be explored early on when coming up with a study plan.

 If your desk is untidy, you can’t focus while studying.
 If you keep your study area neat, you are likely to feel less confused and in a brain fog.
 You can decorate your desk in ways that can inspire you.